Snapchat/KeyDB-docs/docs/commands.md

 Since KeyDB 2.4 the AOF rewrite is automatically triggered by KeyDB, however the `BGREWRITEAOF` command can be used to trigger a rewrite at any time.

-Please refer to the [persistence documentation][tp] for detailed information.
+Please refer to the [persistence documentation](https://docs.keydb.dev/docs/persistence/) for detailed information.

-[tp]: /topics/persistence

 #### Return: